NII-cloud-operation/Jupyter-LC_index/README.md

 ![example](./example/image.png)

-If you have both of .md and .svg in the directory, the SVG appears on top of the page and Markdown appears on the bottom.
+README.svg appears on top of the page, and README.md appears on the bottom.

 ## Prerequisite